TreeMaker/TreeMaker/README.md

 dasgoclient -query="dataset=/*/RunIISpring16MiniAOD*/MINIAODSIM"
 ```

-A convenient config to compute cross sections using the official GenXsecAnalyzer tool is provided, and can be used as follows:
+A convenient config to compute cross sections using the official GenXSecAnalyzer tool is provided, and can be used as follows:
 ```
 cmsRun xsecfinder_cfg.py name=Autumn18.TTGamma_Dilept_TuneCP5_13TeV_madgraph_pythia8_ext1 numevents=1e7
 ```